Skip to main content

 You have your new bridge in place and you’re thrilled to be able to chew, smile, and talk with confidence again.
 While your bridge contains a prosthetic tooth (or teeth), you still need to care for these replacement teeth.

 To help you get the most out of your new dental bridge, Drs.
-Negar Tehrani and Chang Yi and the rest of the team here at Aura Dentistry pulled together a few tips.
+Negar Tehrani and Chang Yi and the rest of the team here at McLean Aura Dentistry pulled together a few tips.

 Keeping up with your daily regimen